apereo/cas/docs/cas-server-documentation/password_management/Password-Management-REST.md

 | Get Email Address         | `GET`     | `username`          | `200`.
 Email address in the body.
 | Get Security Questions    | `GET`     | `username`          | `200`.
 Security questions map in the body.
 | Update Password           | `POST`    | `username`, `password`, `oldPassword` | `200`. `true/false` in the body.

-## Authentication

-If the endpoints are secured, CAS supports Basic authentication when calling them.
-Just set the corresponding property for the username and password.